 1. Tech companies drive deeper into Banking

-Multi National Corporations (MNCs) launched new age products/ services in 2019 to disrupt the financial sector.
+Multi National Corporations (MNCs) launched new age products/ services to disrupt the financial sector.
 This was just a tip of the iceberg.

-Apple launched the Apple Card with Goldman Sachs in August.
+Apple launched the Apple Card with Goldman Sachs.
 Facebook announced Facebook Pay, a payment mechanism that works with Messenger, Instagram, WhatsApp and Facebook, in November.

 Big Tech companies have started lending to small business’, as a lot of banks are not lending to them, or are lending with too many conditions.
 Amazon lent an estimated $1.5 Billion to sellers in 2017 and $1 Billion in 2018.
 Every quarter PayPal makes more than $1 Billion by extending working capital loans with 70% of them in areas where banks have shut down their branches.
 Square Capital has made $5.5 Billion by offering loans in the past five years.